forbole/landing-page-v2/public/static/README.md

 ### 5. Wait for the approval for your pull request!

 - After creating the pull request for your branch, we would then review and approve your pull request so that your changes could be merged to the master branch!

+### 6. Review the new content changes on `staging.forbole.com`

+- Navigate to `staging.forbole.com` and sign in with your forbole gmail account to check your content change!